 - Aged 14: Filled out his first year-end tax return.
 He had saved $1,000 at this point from doing his local paper run.
 In the run-up to the 2016 presidential election campaign, he released every tax return he had ever completed when Trump indirectly accused him of lying about them.

-- Aged 15: he buys a farm and has $2,000.
+- Aged 15: Buys a farm and has acquired $2,000.

-- Aged 16: he has $5,000.
+- Aged 16: $5,000 saved.
 This is equivalent to approx. $55k by 2016 numbers.

-- Aged 21: he has almost $19k saved.
+- Aged 21: He has almost $19k saved.

-- Aged 26: he has $126k and considers retiring.
+- Aged 26: $126k saved and considered retiring.